 To many people, Salisbury steak, meatloaf, and burger patties are, most of the time, interchangeable.
 However, these three do have their differences.

-Hamburger steak usually refers to dishes with meat patties and two halves of a bun.
+Hamburger steak usually refers to dishes with meat patties (such as these Ground Chicken Patties and Fried Salmon Patties) and two halves of a bun.
 Salisbury steak comes with a rich gravy and additional fillers such as egg, peppers, and breadcrumbs.

 Moreover, Salisbury steak patties are often cooked and served with mushrooms and onions.